1313 Berna: Lightcurve

 A network of astronomers at several observatories including Raoul Behrend at Geneva Observatory, Switzerland, obtained the so-far best rated rotational light-curve of Berna.
 Light-curve analysis gave a rotation period of 25.464 hours with a brightness variation of 0.28 magnitude (U=3).
 In November 2007, photometric observations at Cerro Tololo, Chile, using its 0.9-meter Prompt5 telescope in combination with the Spitzer Space Telescope gave a concurring period of 25.46 hours with an amplitude of 0.5 magnitude (U=n.a.).
 Other light-curves were also obtained by several amateur astronomers giving a period of 6, 25.4 and 25.45 hours, respectively (U=1/2-/3-).

-Asteroid moon
+Satellite

 In February 2004, a satellite orbiting the asteroid was discovered.
-The moon, designated S/2004 (1313) 1, measures about 11 kilometers in diameter and orbits Berna at a distance of 35 kilometer once every 25 hours and 28 minutes.
+The moon, which does not have a provisional designation, measures about 11 kilometers in diameter and orbits Berna at a distance of 35 kilometer once every 25 hours and 28 minutes.
 Since the lightcurve is synchronized with the eclipse events, at least one body of the binary system rotates synchronously with the orbital motion.
 It was identified based on light-curve observations taken in February 2004 by several astronomers, including Raoul Behrend at Geneva Observatory, Stefano Sposetti, René Roy, Donald Pray, Christophe Demeautis, Daniel Matter, Alain Klotz and others.
 Although the IAUC was released on 23 February 2004, the announcement was already made on 12 February 2004.
 There are several hundreds of asteroids known to have satellites (also see :Category:Binary asteroids).